Quantum-Software-Development/Integrated_Project-Business/README.md

 The code demonstrates how to apply Z-Score and Range (Min-Max) standardization to the variables salario, n_filhos, and idade in a dataset.
 It also evaluates and compares the mean, standard deviation, minimum, and maximum values before and after the standardization methods are applied.

-To calculate the standardization of the variables salario, n_filhos, and idade using both the Z-Score and Range methods, and to evaluate the mean, standard deviation, maximum, and minimum before and after standardization, we can follow these steps:

  <br>